Railian/Mapper/README.md

 ## Using in your projects
 ### Maven
-Add dependencies (you can also add other modules that you need) and make sure that you use the correct version:
+Add dependencies and make sure that you use the correct version:

 ```xml
 <dependency>